0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 - Continue this process until one type of order is exhausted.
 - Once one type is exhausted, only allow the other type for the rest of the block.

-By following these rules, the GSR ensures:
+By following these rules, the GSR ensures the following:

 > **Theorem 5.2** Greedy Sequencing Rule (GSR)**.** We specify a sequencing rule (the Greedy Sequencing Rule) such that, for any valid execution ordering, then for any user transaction $A$ that the proposer includes in the block, it must be one of the following: <br>1.
 The user efficiently detects the proposer did not respect the sequencing rule. <br>2.
 The execution price of $A$ is at least as good as if $A$ was the only transaction in the block. <br>3.
 The execution price of $A$ is worse but the proposer does not gain when including $A$ in the block.